kethan1/kethan1/README.md

 I love coding, experimenting, and tinkering.
 I enjoy creating projects that make life easier and help others.

-I am proficient in Python, Flask, HTML, CSS, Javascript, React, Dart, Flutter, and Java.
-I am currently learning C and C++.
+I am experienced in Full Stack Web Development, with most of my projects utilizing Flask, React, and TailwindCSS.

-I am experienced in Full Stack Web Development, with most of my projects utilizing Flask.
+I have also developed various mobile apps, for which I mostly use Dart and Flutter.

 Recently, I have also been experimenting with Machine Learning, for which I use Python and PyTorch.
+I'm also trying to get more comfortable with C and C++.

 <!--
 **kethan1/kethan1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.